West Hughes Humphreys

 West Hughes Humphreys (August 26, 1806 – October 16, 1882) was the 3rd Attorney General of Tennessee and a United States district judge of the United States District Court for the Eastern District of Tennessee, the United States District Court for the Middle District of Tennessee, and the United States District Court for the Western District of Tennessee.

-He was ultimately impeached by the United States House of Representatives in 1862, being convicted and removed from office by the United States Senate for supporting the Confederate States of America during the American Civil War.
+During the American Civil War, he served as a Confederate judge from 1861 until the end of the war in 1865.
+He was ultimately impeached by the United States House of Representatives in 1862, being convicted and removed from office by the United States Senate for supporting the Confederate States of America.
 He was banned from federal service for life.
-He served as a Confederate judge from 1861 until the end of the war in 1865.

 Education and career

-Born on August 26, 1806, in Montgomery County, Tennessee, Humphreys was the son of attorney and judge Parry Wayne Humphreys and his wife.
+Born on August 26, 1806, in Montgomery County, Tennessee, Humphreys was the son of attorney and judge Parry Wayne Humphreys and his wife Mary West.
 His father later served on the State Supreme Court, was elected to one term in Congress, and served nearly two decades on the state judicial circuit.

 Humphreys was educated privately and attended the law department of Transylvania University.
 Failing to graduate due to ill health, he read law with an established firm in 1828.
 He passed the bar and entered private practice in Clarksville, Tennessee from 1828 to 1829.

 He moved to Somerville, Tennessee, continuing in private practice from 1829 to 1839.
 He was elected and served as a member of the Tennessee House of Representatives from 1835 to 1838.
 He was the 3rd Attorney General of Tennessee from 1839 to 1851.
 He was reporter for the Tennessee Supreme Court from 1839 to 1851.
 He resumed private practice in Nashville, Tennessee from 1851 to 1853.